 - Your eye doesn’t feel better, or it starts to feel worse, even though you got the object out.

 When you get help, your doctor will want to take a look at your eye.
-He may put different kinds of drops in your eyes, like:
+They may put different kinds of drops in your eyes, such as:

 - Medication to make your eye numb

-- Dye so he can see any scratches on your eyeball
+- Dye so they can see any scratches on your eyeball

 Your doctor might give you antibiotic ointment to put in your eye to prevent infection.
 If there’s a scratch left on your eye after the offending object is removed, you may have to wear an eye patch while it gets better.